- Who is eligible to receive a vaccination at the regional immunization centre located at the Belleville campus?

 Has Loyalist updated its on-campus screening questions due to regions of the province having ‘Lockdown’ or ‘Control’ measures?

 - Yes, students will now be asked what zones they are coming from.

 - We are asking that students or employees who live outside of the Hastings Prince Edward region in a grey or red zone do not travel to the College until otherwise notified.

-- If you live in a grey Lockdown zone with maximum measures (Toronto or Peel region) or red Control zone with stringent measures (Durham and Waterloo regions) please contact your School directly and let them know you may require accommodations until the current Lockdown has been resolved.
+- If you live in a grey Lockdown zone with maximum measures or red Control zone with stringent measures please contact your School directly and let them know you may require accommodations until the current Lockdown has been resolved.

 - Out of respect for privacy, Loyalist College will not provide or confirm information that would identify an individual who has tested positive for COVID-19.